lautenba/ADA_pADAwan_Project/README.md

 - Is the prediction system doable in a reasonable amount of time ?

 - Are we allowed to import any libraries that can help us with our tasks ?

-- Are the goals we have enough to make a good project ?